COMCIFS/comcifs.github.io/accepted/ddlm_dictionary_style_guide.md

 "Attribute" refers to a DDLm attribute (a "data name" in CIF syntax terms).
 Columns are numbered from 1.
-"Starting at column x" means that the first non-whitespace character (which may be a delimiter) appears in column x.
+"Starting at column x" means that the first non-white-space character (which may be a delimiter) appears in column x.
-"Indent" refers to the number of whitespace characters preceding the first non-whitespace value.
-"Special values" are the non-delimited question mark `?` and period `.` used in CIF syntax to denote Unknown and Null values, respectively.
+"Indent" refers to the number of white-space characters preceding the first non-white-space value.
+"Special values" are the non-delimited question mark `?` and period `.` used in CIF syntax to denote unknown and null values, respectively.

 ## Magic numbers